Reprinted with permission from Library Journal.

 For instance, universities often use disparate platforms to handle each aspect of the research lifecycle.
 These include…

-- Research across multiple campus departments, making it difficult for faculty and staff to administrative systems for managing grants, documenting and reporting on research activities, and ensuring compliance with regulatory processes;
+- Research across multiple campus departments, making it difficult for faculty and staff, in administrative systems, to managing grants, documenting and reporting on research activities, and ensuring compliance with regulatory processes;

 - Research data management systems for organizing, storing, and overseeing the data collected in research projects; and